dhimasardinata/caxe/README.md

 ### Interactive Mode

-Simply run `cx new` without arguments to start the interactive wizard.
+Simply run `cx new` without arguments to start the wizard.

 ```bash
 cx new